Pinhole Photography Book

 Why Pinhole?

 My pinhole cameras are nothing more than a light-tight box with a tiny hole that projects an image on film.
 There is no lens and no viewfinder.
 A pinhole camera boils photography down to its simplest components: light and composition, a huge contrast to today’s digital photography.
 As a photojournalist, I worked with digital photography from its very beginning.
-In contrast, my pinhole cameras are the most basic form of photography.
+In comparison, my pinhole cameras are the most basic form of photography.

 The Kickstarter